Overloaded Truck Accident Lawyers in Phoenix, AZ

 - Weigh station officials who allowed an overweight truck to remain on the road

-At Phillips Law Group, our experienced legal staff believes that if you have suffered harm due to the actions or negligence of another person or entity, you deserve both compassion and compensation for your condition.
+At Phillips Law Group, our experienced Phoenix personal injury attorneys believe that if you have suffered harm due to the actions or negligence of another person or entity, you deserve both compassion and compensation for your condition.

 If youve been involved in an overweight truck wreck, you may be able to file a claim to recover compensation for medical bills, lost wages, property damage and pain and suffering.